• Nothing Found

 Uber prices in Rome are almost double that of standard taxis and transfer services.
 A trip from Fiumicino Airport to the center costs around €85-€105, and the average cost of a ride within the city is €30.
 If you’re looking for a more cost-effective option, we suggest taking a regular taxi in Rome or booking a private transfer.

-Yes, Uber is available in Rome and the app works as usual in the capital of Italy.
-Although it is possible to use the app to hail an Uber in Rome, users are limited to pricier limousine services only.
+Uber is available in Rome and the app works as usual in the capital of Italy.
+Although it’s possible to use the app to hail an Uber in Rome, users are limited to pricier premium services only.
 However, you can also use the app to order a local metered taxi.